Chapter in this post:

 You can clearly see that the Teyadi SSD can still keep up with the SanDisk SSD when it comes to reading, but it only achieves a third of the speed when writing.
 A difference that can certainly be felt in practice.

-Another important point is the "outdoor suitability".
-While the SanDisk Extreme Portable is classified by the manufacturer as waterproof and dustproof according to IP-55, none of the other providers has anything like that on their radar.
-While the property "waterproof" is less important for my office use, the SSD definitely gets a plus point for me for "dustproof".
-In Sir Apfelot's castle there are a few corners that are not always sparkling clean. ;-)
+An important point is certainly the "outdoor suitability".
+While the SanDisk Extreme Portable is classified by the manufacturer as waterproof and dustproof according to IP-55, none of the other suppliers have anything like that on their screens.
+While the "waterproof" property is less important for my office use, the SSD for "dustproof" definitely gets a plus point from me.
+There are a few corners in Sir Apfelot's castle that aren't always sparkling clean. ;-)

 In terms of technical write and read rates, the Teyadi cannot keep up with the SanDisk SSD and certainly not with the internal Apple SSD.
 The internal SSD runs naturally out of competition, because it is technically connected differently than the USB-C hard drives - nevertheless I wanted to include the values in the test.
 The SanDisk achieves a remarkable performance with read and write rates of approx. 500 MB per second - even though the price for the Teyadi is only marginal.